-To help you understand what to expect during construction and make sure your project goes smoothly, we recommend that you read the following information.
+To help you understand what to expect during construction and make sure your project goes smoothly, we recommend that you read over our building process.
 Click the links below to jump straight to a topic.

 In this phase, the key objective is completing documentation of your project, making sure we’ve dotted all the i’s and crossed the t’s.
 You’ll also be introduced to the Construction Coordinator for your project in this phase.
 Your Construction Coordinator will walk you through site preparation, permitting, financing, and start time, and will review the contract with you and get any pending details.

 During this time, you will receive the construction set of drawings to review and approve.
 Simultaneously, you should be working with an excavator to get your site prepared.
 Make sure you don’t need to obtain a building permit before site preparation begins.
 Your Construction Coordinator will be in touch to check progress and update you on the schedule.